mbari-org/vars-query-vue/docs/doc_16_data_views.md

 ## *Summary View*

-The summary view of the query results shows a depth histogram, a year histogram and temperature-talinity (T-S) diagram.
+The summary view of the query results shows a depth histogram, a year histogram and temperature-salinity (T-S) diagram.

 ![Configuration](assets/images/data_view_summary_toolbar.png)